dmalmkvist/nad-controller/README.md

 # nad-controller
-Some NAD amplifiers has a RS-232 port on the back that offers functionallity to control the amplifiers behaiviour.

-Some NAD amplifier has a RS-232 port on the back that accepts commands and emits changes when any of the physical buttons are pressed.
-These amplifiers has a number of properties that can be read and some properties can also be changed.
-Different amplifier models can have different properties.
-This library aims to makes it a little easier to work with it.
+Some NAD amplifiers has an RS-232 port on the back that offers functionality to control the amplifiers behaviour.
+The amplifiers has a number of properties that can be read and most of them can also be changed.
+Different models have a different set of properties.
+In addition to this,  if a physical button is pressed this is also send over the serial port.
+This library aims to makes it a little easier to work with it by wrapping it all in one interface.

-Nad amplifiers offeres a number of properties that can be read and some properties can also be changed.
-Different amplifier models can have different properties.

 ## Functionality
 - Queueing of commands.
 The serial port only accepts one command at a time, and if commands are sent too frequent some command will be ignored.